Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Dyfed-Powys Police run a volunteer police cadet scheme throughout the force area.
-The scheme is aimed at young people between 14 (year 10 in school) and 17.
-The scheme aims to:
+Dyfed-Powys Police run a Volunteer Police Cadet programme throughout the force area.
+The programme is aimed at young people between 13 – 17 years and aims to:

-As a volunteer police cadet, you will be given a unique insight into how the police service works.
-What exactly is theft?
-How do the police investigate incidents?
-How do you use a police radio?
-You’ll be given a uniform and will learn all about police powers and procedures.
+As a Volunteer Police Cadet, you will be given a unique insight into how the police service works.
+You will be provided with a uniform to wear during your volunteering as a Police Cadet and will learn all about police powers and procedures.
 You also have the opportunity to assist and influence local policing teams on improving the service we provide to our communities.

 We meet for two hours a week, and we expect you to attend every week, actively participating in wide range of activities and events.

-You will also have opportunities to work with your local community and to improve it through volunteering.
-Our Volunteer Police Cadets regularly provide services to our communities, such as bike marking, beach cleaning, and offer crime prevention advice to members of the public.
-They also assist with operations and events, including trying to buy age restricted goods such as alcohol as part of pre-planned operations, and marshalling fun runs.
-We ask for a commitment of at least three hours of volunteering every month.
+You will also have opportunities to work with your local community and to improve it through volunteering and we ask our Volunteer Police Cadets for a commitment of at least three hours of volunteering every month.

-We currently have units meeting in Newtown, Brecon, Ammanford, Llanelli, Carmarthen, Cardigan, Haverfordwest, and Pembroke Dock.
+We currently have Volunteer Police Cadet Units meeting in Newtown, Brecon, Ammanford, Llanelli, Carmarthen and Pembroke.

-You can also get more information on the volunteer police cadets by visiting www.vpc.police.uk
+You can also find more information on the Volunteer Police Cadets by visiting www.vpc.police.uk

 Do you have what it takes to inspire, coach and support young people?
 Become a Volunteer Assistant Cadet Leader with Dyfed-Powys Police.